andre-amato/CarentalMVP/README.md

 **IMPORTANT NOTE:**
 Before running Cypress tests, always restart Docker!
 The populated database can cause errors in testing.
-For restart, open a new terminal and run with these commands:
+For restart, open a new terminal and run with these commands from the root directory:

 ```bash
 docker-compose down
 docker-compose up
 ```

+This process will reset and reseed the database with fresh test data each time

-Now, in a new terminal:
+Now, in a new terminal (from the root directory):

 ```bash
 npx cypress open